Multilayer Perceptron Networks Applications & Examples of Business Usage

 - Classical Neural Networks aka multilayer perceptron – the one that processes input through a hidden layer with the specific model;

 - Recurrent NN – got the repetitive loop in the hidden layer that allows it to “remember” the state of the previous neuron and thus perceive data sequences;

 - Convolutional NN – contains multiple layers of processing different aspects of data input.

 The main difference between them is the purpose of the application.
 The thing is – the choice of the solution depends on the needs of the operation.

 When to use different types of neural networks:

-- Multilayer perceptron classical neural networks is used for basic operations like data visualization, data compression, and encryption.
+- Multilayer perceptron classical neural networks are used for basic operations like data visualization, data compression, and encryption.
 It is more of a practical swiss army knife tool to do the dirty work.

 - If your business needs to perform high-quality complex image recognition – you need CNN.

-- If you need predictive analytics and statistical analysis - it is the job for RNN.
+- If you need predictive analytics and statistical analysis – it is the job of RNN.